electron/electron/docs/api/net.md

 # net

-> Issue HTTP/HTTPS requests
+> Issue HTTP/HTTPS requests.

-The `net` module is a client-side API for issuing HTTP requests.
+The `net` module is a client-side API for issuing HTTP(S) requests.
 It is similar to the [HTTP](https://nodejs.org/api/http.html)  and [HTTPS](https://nodejs.org/api/https.html) modules of Node.js but uses Chromium networking library instead of the Node.js stack offering therefore a much grater support regarding web proxies.

 Following is a non-exhaustive list of why you may need to use the `net` module instead of Node.js [HTTP](https://nodejs.org/api/http.html):
 * Automatic management of system proxy configuration, support of the wpad protocol and proxy pac configuration files.